jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 #### Library and API usage:
 Except for command line argument processing, all of the functionality is located in the main library project.
 The main APIs match the command line commands.

-The main classes are MapiItem, Migrate, OutlookOutlook, OutlookFolder and OutlookStore.
+The main classes are Migrate, OutlookFolder, OutlookItem and OutlookStore.
 Migrate is for migrating messages in other formats into Outlook.
 Some examples:
 ```c#
 Migrate.DbxToPst(dbxPath, pstPath);